compsigh/compsigh/README.md

-# todo
+# compsigh

-The public todo page for compsigh
+An in-progress repo for notes, planning, and todos.

+compsigh members are welcome and encouraged to comment and/or contribute!